European Infrastructure Development

 In 2019 Invest in ME Research had also initiated the European ME Clinicians Council (#EMECC) - taking inspiration from the USA where Mary Dimmock and Dr Lucinda Bateman had organised the US Clinicians Council.

-The European groups held successful meetings in 2019 and formed a Steering group that will met this year in Amsterdam to assess the status of the working groups that had been set up and plan for the future.
+The European groups held successful meetings in 2019 and formed a Steering group that met in Amsterdam in 2020 to assess the status of the working groups that had been set up and plan for the future.

 European ME Research Group (EMERG)